Skip to footer content

 IronPDF simplifies the process of creating PDFs in C# by converting HTML to PDF, allowing developers to generate professional PDFs with minimal code, avoiding manual positioning or excessive boilerplate.

-Creating PDF documents programmatically in C# used to be challenging.
+Creating PDF documents programmatically in C# used to be genuinely difficult.
 Most C# PDFWriter solutions involve complex APIs and extensive boilerplate code just to produce a simple PDF file.
-If you've tried older open-source libraries, you know how frustrating it can be with memory leaks and performance issues.
+If you've tried older open-source libraries, you know how frustrating it can be dealing with cryptic positioning methods, memory management quirks, and limited CSS support.

 IronPDF changes all that.
 With just a few lines of code, you can create PDF documents, add new pages, paragraphs, images, headers, and page numbers, and save them without dealing with low-level details.
-The library supports async operations for better performance and multithreading for batch processing.
+The library is built on top of the Chromium rendering engine, which means HTML and CSS you already know translates directly into pixel-perfect PDF output.

-In this article, we'll show you how to use IronPDF's document object, ChromePdfRenderer, and PDF generation methods to make professional PDF documents in .NET Framework or .NET Core, directly from Visual Studio.
-By the end, you'll be ready to generate your own PDF files, whether it's a quick "Hello World" test or a full-fledged invoice with custom fonts and embedded images.
+In this tutorial, you'll learn how to use IronPDF's ChromePdfRenderer, the central rendering class, and PDF generation methods to build professional PDF documents in .NET 10.
+By the end, you'll be ready to generate your own PDF files -- whether it's a quick "Hello World" test or a full-fledged invoice with custom fonts and embedded images.

-A PDFWriter is a document object that lets developers generate PDF documents, add paragraphs, images, headers, and manipulate pages programmatically.
+A PDFWriter is a document object or library that lets developers generate PDF documents, add paragraphs, images, headers, and manipulate pages programmatically.
 Traditional libraries often require manual positioning, complex calculations, and explicit resource management.
-They may also struggle with international languages and UTF-8 support.
+They may also struggle with international languages and complex Unicode characters.

 IronPDF simplifies all of this.
-You can create PDF documents using HTML content and CSS with simple code from a familiar C# environment like your typical console application or working with standard classes like MemoryStream.
+You can create PDF documents from HTML content and CSS using simple code from a familiar C# environment -- whether that's a console application, an ASP.NET Core web API, or a background service.
 The library handles font kerning and metadata management automatically.

-As shown below, traditional PDFWriter libraries like iTextSharp need lots of boilerplate, while IronPDF produces the same PDF document in just a few lines—faster, simpler, and less error-prone.
-The library also provides custom logging options and native exception handling for easier debugging.
+As shown below, traditional PDFWriter libraries like iTextSharp need lots of boilerplate, while IronPDF produces the same PDF document in just a few lines -- faster, simpler, and less error-prone.

-How to Install IronPDF in Your C# Project?
+How Do You Install IronPDF in Your C# Project?

 Getting started with IronPDF takes less than a minute.
-The simplest installation method uses NuGet Package Manager:
+The package is available on NuGet.org.
+Install it via the .NET CLI or the NuGet Package Manager Console:

 Install-Package IronPdf